Support for Maternal Burnout

 To hold space for you as you navigate the mess and glory of motherhood.
 To support you as you actively manage and restore from maternal burnout.
 To encourage you to step towards genuine maternal thriving.

-I’m a motherhood studies practitioner, acupuncturist, Chinese herbalist, doula, educator and lived experience peer support - all rolled into one.
+I’m a motherhood studies practitioner, Acupuncturist, Chinese herbalist, doula, educator and lived experience peer support - all rolled into one.

 In Clinic, Online, In Home & Small Group Support